cyberbotics/webots-doc/guide/object-factory.md

 Derived from [Robot](../reference/robot.md)

-%figure "LargeValve model in Webots."
+%figure "Large Wheel-based valve.
+Handle can be moved in either direction by the angle (radians) in the "absolute stop" field.
+"

 ![LargeValve](images/objects/valves/LargeValve/model.png)